+Modern disaster resilient infrastructure is designed to reduce the impact of a major event.
 But which kinds of resilient design architecture are relevant for your community?
 And how can your local government afford to implement expensive infrastructure updates municipality wide?

 What is Disaster Resilient Infrastructure?

-As the name implies, disaster resilient infrastructure include vital buildings, public communal facilities, transit systems, telecommunications, and power systems that are strategically designed to withstand the impact of a natural disaster like a flood, earthquake, or wildfire.
+As the name implies, disaster resilient infrastructure includes vital buildings, public communal facilities, transit systems, telecommunications, and power systems that are strategically designed to withstand the impact of a natural disaster like a flood, earthquake, or wildfire.

 Why Climate Resilience?